auggieyd/dbesslnc2.0/data_curated/readme.md

    - crispri19.bed:
    - crispr_delete19.bed
    - crispr_splice38.bed
+   - crispr_casrx38.bed

    Details see code: `/match/coor_match.ipynb:step1`

    > In the CRISPR-splice matching process,only LINC00869 matched to two genes:ENSG00000226067.3;ENSG00000277147.1.We used the sgRNA sequence lin2176_s_39054: CCTCTGTCCCTTCTATTCCC provided in the literature for BLAST similarity search and matched it to ENSG00000226067.

-   > **Noted that** : The supplementary data of the (CRISPR casRx) literature provides the reference coordinates for the hg38 genome.After organizing the coordinate positions in Supplementary_table2.tsv and Supplementary_table3.tsv,2 bed format file was generated.`/match/crispr_casrx_all.bed,crispr_casrx.bed(Standard six-column format)`.
+   > **Noted that** : The supplementary data(Supplementary table 2.tsv, Supplementary table 4.csv) of the CRISPR casRx literature provides the reference coordinates for the hg38 genome.
+Execute the code `python process_casrx.py` to generate two bed files : `crispr_casrx_all.bed,crispr_casrx38.bed(Standard six-column format)`.

 #### Genome Coordinate convert